koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 So I [inspected the website a little further](https://pagespeed.web.dev/report?url=http%3A%2F%2Fflytap.com%2F), and I realized that the [FlyTAP.com homepage weighs around **17MB**](flytap.com-size.webp).
-I had a lot of issues opening every single page on a _Hotel Wifi_. 😱 Using my 3G connection from my iPhone was even a worse experience.
+I had a lot of issues opening every single page on a _Hotel Wifi_. 😱 Using my 3G connection from my iPhone was an even worse experience.

 {{< image src="flytap-speed.webp" caption="flytap.com GTMetrix tests results are awful" class="noborder big">}}

-I do not want people browsing my homepage or my blog to experience the same.
+I do not want people browsing my homepage or blog to experience the same.
 My blog was already light, but I know that I could improve it:

 * There was a lot of unused CSS and JS code from different frameworks[^deps-fix]